TosbackCgusBridge-Bot/CGUs-versions/Continental/Privacy Policy.md

     *   Investor Relations
     *   News Releases

-Hurricane Sandy Advisory
+Superstorm Sandy Advisory

-For customers impacted by Hurricane Sandy, United is offering the ability to change your travel plans.
+For customers impacted by Superstorm Sandy, United is offering the ability to change your travel plans.
 Learn more &gt

 *   Flight
 *   Hotel